 Suppose a customer tripped and fell on a cord running across the entrance to a stairwell.
 In that case, the plaintiff would need to show that the property owner had actual or constructive notice of the dangerous condition.
 The plaintiff would also need to show that the property owner failed to remove the hazardous cord.
 Finally, the plaintiff must show that the dangerous condition caused his or her injuries.

-The Benefits of Working With a Rockland Slip and Fall Lawyer
+The Benefits of Working With an Expert Lawyer

 Working with an experienced slip and fall lawyer can help you prove the property owner’s negligence in court.
 To succeed, you will need to provide evidence that the property owner knew or should have known about the dangerous condition that caused your injuries.